What is Power BI? A Hands-On Guide for Students at OptionTrain College

 4. Visualization

-This is only a fancy term for the maps, graphs, charts, and other illustrations that show your data.
-A variety of visuals are available in Power BI, ranging from basic bar charts to complex waterfall charts and global maps.
+All it truly is, is a fancy word for the maps, graphs, charts and other visual pictures that depict your data.
+Power BI has a good variety of visual experience: from basic bar charts to complex waterfall charts and global maps.

-Example: A pie chart, for instance, might be used to display the proportion of overall sales that come from each category of products.
+Example: For example, pie chart might be used to show percentage of total sales generated by each type of products.

 5. Power Query

-Before demonstrating your data, Power Query is a tool in Power BI that lets you clean, shape, and transform it.
-If you're a detective, Power Query would be your go-to toolset because it would help you locate and arrange the evidence (data) you need to solve the case and provide insightful results.
+Power Query in Power BI is a tool that lets you clean, shape, and transform your data before you demonstrate it.
+Power Query would definitely be your toolbox if you are a detective because it would find and organize the evidence (data) you need to solve the case and produce meaningful conclusions.

 6. Filters

-Example: You want to view data for a certain area of the store only.
-To see just the sales figures for that region, you may filter your report.
+Example: All you want to see is data for a particular area of the store.
+You may filter your report to see just the sales figures for that region.

 Power BI - Blog Image.png

 c.
-Easily Collaborate: Power BI is an excellent tool for group projects or work settings because it lets you share your dashboards and results with your colleagues.
+Easily Collaborate: It’s great for group projects or work situations because you can share your dashboards and results with your coworkers.

 Let’s look at how few industries use Power BI to get the most out of their data: